masc-ucsc/docs/docs/pyrope/07b-structtype.md

   comb init(ref self, n:string) { self.name = n }
 )

-const Mixing_all = Say_mixin ++ Say_hi_mixin ++ User
+const Mixing_all = (...Say_mixin, ...Say_hi_mixin, ...User)

 mut a:Mixing_all = "Julius Caesar"
 a.say_hi()
 ```

 Mixin is very expressive by allowing related method sets to be composed.
 If two
-tuples have the same field and both values are tuples, the concatenated
+tuples have the same field and both values are tuples, the splice operator
-operator (`++`) recursively merges their subfields.
-If the same final field is
+(`...`) recursively merges their subfields.
+If the same final field is defined
-defined on both sides, concat is allowed only when one side is `nil` or
+on both sides, the merge is allowed only when one side is `nil` or constant
-constant propagation proves both sides have the same value; otherwise it is a
+propagation proves both sides have the same value; otherwise it is a compile
-compile error.
+error.

-In a way, the concatenate just adds methods from two tuples to create a new
+In a way, the splice just adds methods from two tuples to create a new
 tuple.
 In programming languages with object-oriented programming (OOP), there
 are many keywords (`virtual`, `final`, `override`, `static`...) to constrain
 how methods can be updated/changed.
 In Pyrope, the `const` and `mut` keywords can